neiloconnor/intro-to-git/README.md

 2. Push your local changes on a particular branch to the remote repository `git push origin master`

 ## Collaboration workflow
-1. Most common strategy is [Gitflow](https://datasift.github.io/gitflow/IntroducingGitFlow.html)
+1. One common strategy is [Gitflow](https://datasift.github.io/gitflow/IntroducingGitFlow.html)
 2. `master` branch is the one that gets deployed to production
 3. A `develop` branch is created to hold peer-reviewed code waiting to be deployed
 4. New branches are created to work on particular features (called feature branches)